-The New York State Department of Health is now allowing visitation.
-Visitation is permitted in resident apartments, or in designated common spaces – either outdoors or in.
-The Bristal will continue visitation by appointment only, two visitors at a time and for 30 minutes per visit.
-This will help ensure that we can safely accommodate the needs of our guests, properly monitor the distancing and mask guidelines that are in place, as well as clean the designated common visitation space between visits – which is a requirement of the New York State Department of Health.
+The New York State Department of Health is allowing visitation.
+Visitation is permitted in resident apartments, or in designated common spaces – either outdoors or indoors.
+The Bristal will continue common area visitation by appointment only, two visitors at a time, and with a time restriction.
+This will help ensure that we can safely accommodate the needs of our guests, properly monitor the distancing and mask guidelines that are in place, as well as clean the designated common visitation space between visits.
 You may contact one of the New York communities to set up your appointment.

 - New Jersey Communities of The Bristal: